kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 The normal notifications are sent in a concurrent burst to all relevant WATCH response streams whenever the server is notified of an object create/update/delete.
-To account for this work, API Priority and Fairness consiers every write request to spend some additional time occupying seats after the actual writing is done.
+To account for this work, API Priority and Fairness considers every write request to spend some additional time occupying seats after the actual writing is done.
 The server estimates the number of notifications to be sent and adjusts the write request's number of seats and seat occupancy time to include this